-• Staff are encouraged to teach and reinforce both handwashing and respiratory etiquette regularly throughout the day
+• Staff are encouraged to teach and reinforce both handwashing and respiratory etiquette regularly

 Teachers have posted posters in all classrooms.
 Administrators have posted in public areas.
 Respiratory Etiquette Poster

 Maintain a Clean Environment through routine cleaning processes that are appropriate for school practices.